-The Crossing is a professional chamber choir conducted by Donald Nally and dedicated to new music.
+The Crossing is a Grammy-winning professional chamber choir conducted by Donald Nally and dedicated to new music.
 It is committed to working with creative teams to make and record new, substantial works for choir that explore and expand ways of writing for choir, singing in choir, and listening to music for choir.
-Many of its nearly 110 commissioned premieres address social, environmental, and political issues.
-The Crossing have received two Grammy Awards for Best Choral Performance (2018, 2019), and six Grammy nominations.
+Many of its nearly 125 commissioned premieres address social, environmental, and political issues.

-The Crossing collaborates with some of the world’s most accomplished ensembles and artists, including the New York Philharmonic, Los Angeles Philharmonic, American Composers Orchestra, Toshimaru Nakamura, Beth Morrison Projects, Allora & Calzadilla, Bang on a Can, Klockriketeatern, and the International Contemporary Ensemble.
-The choir also collaborates with some of world’s most prestigious venues and presenters, such as the Park Avenue Armory, Annenberg Center for the Performing Arts at the University of Pennsylvania, National Sawdust, David Geffen Hall at Lincoln Center, Disney Hall in Los Angeles, the Cleveland Museum of Art, the Menil Collection in Houston, the Isabella Stewart Gardner Museum in Boston, Haarlem Choral Biennale in The Netherlands, the Finnish National Opera in Helsinki, the Kennedy Center in Washington, Philadelphia Museum of Art, and the Metropolitan Museum of Art, Zankel Hall at Carnegie Hall, Symphony Space in New York, Winter Garden with WNYC, and Duke, Northwestern, Colgate, and Notre Dame Universities.
+The Crossing collaborates with some of the world’s most accomplished ensembles and artists, including the New York Philharmonic, Los Angeles Philharmonic, American Composers Orchestra, Lyric Fest, Piffaro, Beth Morrison Projects, Allora & Calzadilla, Bang on a Can, Klockriketeatern, and the International Contemporary Ensemble.
+Similarly, The Crossing often collaborates with some of world’s most prestigious venues and presenters, such as the Park Avenue Armory, Annenberg Center for the Performing Arts at the University of Pennsylvania, National Sawdust, David Geffen Hall at Lincoln Center, Disney Hall in Los Angeles, the Cleveland Museum of Art, the Menil Collection in Houston, the Isabella Stewart Gardner Museum in Boston, Haarlem Choral Biennale in The Netherlands, the Finnish National Opera in Helsinki, the Kennedy Center in Washington, Philadelphia Museum of Art, Metropolitan Museum of Art, Zankel Hall at Carnegie Hall, Symphony Space in New York, Winter Garden with WNYC, and Duke, Northwestern, Colgate, and Notre Dame Universities.
 The Crossing holds an annual residency at the Warren Miller Performing Arts Center in Big Sky, Montana.

-Praised as a “brilliant organist” (Dallas Morning News), an “outstanding musician” (The Diapason), and described as a “prodigy” by the New York Times at age 13, Scott Dettra is acclaimed as one of America’s leading concert organists.
+Praised as a “brilliant organist” (Dallas Morning News) and an “outstanding musician” (The Diapason) and described as a “prodigy” by the New York Times at age 13, Scott Dettra is acclaimed as one of America’s leading concert organists.
 Mr. Dettra’s playing is praised for its clarity, rhythmic intensity, and musical elegance and has been described by the American Organist as “music making of absolute authority and sophisticated expression.”
 He combines an active performance schedule with his post as director of music at the Church of the Incarnation in Dallas, where he leads a vibrant music ministry in one the country’s largest Episcopal parishes.
 In addition to his work at Incarnation, he is a member of the organ faculty at Southern Methodist University and is organist of The Crossing, the Grammy-winning professional chamber choir based in Philadelphia.
-Prior to his appointment in Dallas, he was Organist of Washington National Cathedral.
+Prior to his appointment in Dallas, he was organist of the Washington National Cathedral.